-Like last session, offer children a small portion of fish-shaped crackers and bread as a snack.
+Again, like last week, offer children a small portion of fish-shaped crackers and bread as a snack.
 Invite children who may have been present at the last session to recall the story, as they are able.
 Encourage their storytelling and fill in any gaps they may leave.
 Offer that today's story is part of the same Scripture text and takes place right after the breakfast picnic of fish and bread.
 Encourage them to continue to enjoy their snack as they hear the story.
 Hearing the Story

 Invite a child to find John 21 in the Bible.
-Place the open Bible on the worship center that the children created.
-Read SCM 7 or listen to the story audio.
+Have volunteers read John 21:15-17.
+Place the open Bible on the worship center.
 Conclude the reading by saying, "Word of wisdom, Word of grace," and prompt the children to say, "Thanks be to God."

-Read the story again.
+Read the story again using SCM 7 or listen to the story audio.
 Invite the children to hold up a finger each time Jesus asks Peter his question.
-Have them cross their hands over their heart each time Peter gives his response.

-• Children who struggle with attention may have difficulty during story time.
+Have them cross their other hand over their heart each time Peter gives his response. • Children who struggle with attention may have difficulty during story time.
 To help with focus and comprehension, suggest listening prompts, engage them with movement, or provide a specific item within the story picture to find.

+Use the following questions for discussion: - ▶ What did you notice from our story today? - ► How do you imagine Jesus' voice sounded each time he asked the question?
+What about Peter's? - Why do you think Jesus asked Peter the same question three times? - Do you think Jesus was talking about actual sheep?
+What was he talking about? - ▶ What do you think Peter did to follow Jesus' command to feed and tend his sheep?
+Singing

+Give God an offering of music.
+Hand out rhythm instruments.
+Play and sing together "Lord, I Want to Be a Christian"-MM 13; SCM 17-using the instruments.
+Turn off the candle.